Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 How Sugar Affects Diabetes Risk

 If the refined sugar you eat isn’t making you fat, there’s less of a reason to worry.
-If you’re lean, there doesn’t seem to be a direct link between sugar consumption and insulin sensitivity.
+If you’re lean, there doesn’t seem to be a direct link between sugar consumption and insulin sensitivity (though this is debated).
 Still, most guidelines recommend limiting refined sugar to less than 10% of your total calories.
 I think that’s wise.

 Can Skinny Guys Get Insulin Resistance?

 On the other hand, we also have low amounts of muscle mass.
 Some of us also lead sedentary lifestyles.
-If we lift weights, bulk up, and gain muscle mass, our risk will drop even lower.
+So, if we lift weights, bulk up, and gain muscle mass, our risk will drop even lower.

 Let’s talk about why.